library(liver)

 Multiple R-squared: 0.7822, Adjusted R-squared: 0.7704

-For high-dimensional datasets or situations requiring more robust predictor selection, alternative methods such as LASSO (Least Absolute Shrinkage and Selection Operator) and Ridge Regression are often more effective.
-These regularization techniques introduce penalties for model complexity, which stabilizes coefficient estimates and improves predictive accuracy.
-For a detailed introduction to these methods, see An Introduction to Statistical Learning with Applications in R (Gareth et al. 2013).
+In settings with many predictors or complex dependency structures, regularization methods such as LASSO (Least Absolute Shrinkage and Selection Operator) and Ridge Regression are often preferable.
+These approaches shrink coefficient estimates toward zero through explicit penalty terms, leading to more stable models and improved predictive performance.
+A comprehensive introduction to these techniques is provided in An Introduction to Statistical Learning with Applications in R (Gareth et al. 2013).

-Earlier in this chapter, we used stepwise regression (Section 10.8) to refine model specification and reduce complexity.
-But while stepwise regression helps us choose which variables to include, it does not address how variables relate to the outcome.
-It assumes that relationships are linear in form.
-To address this limitation while preserving interpretability, we turn to polynomial regression, an extension of linear regression that captures non-linear trends by transforming predictors.
+Earlier in this chapter, we used stepwise regression (Section 10.8) to refine model specification by selecting a subset of relevant predictors.
+While this approach helps determine which variables to include, it does not address how those variables relate to the outcome.
+Stepwise regression assumes linear effects and therefore cannot accommodate curvature or other non-linear patterns.

 The Need for Non-Linear Regression

-Linear regression assumes a constant rate of change, represented as a straight line.
-However, many real-world datasets show more complex dynamics.
-Consider the scatter plot in Figure 10.5, which shows the relationship between unit.price (price per unit area) and house.age in the house dataset.
-The orange line represents a simple linear regression fit; however, it clearly misses the curvature present in the data.
+Linear regression assumes a constant rate of change between a predictor and the response, represented by a straight line.
+In practice, however, many real-world relationships exhibit curvature.
+This is illustrated in Figure 10.5, which shows the relationship between unit_price (price per unit area) and house_age in the house dataset.
+The dashed orange line corresponds to a simple linear regression fit, which clearly fails to capture the curved pattern in the data.

-This formulation includes both the original predictor and its squared term, allowing the model to bend with the data.
-Although it includes a non-linear transformation, the model remains a linear regression model because it is linear in the parameters (\(b_0, b_1, b_2\)).
-The coefficients are still estimated using ordinary least squares.
+This model includes both the original predictor and its squared term, allowing the fitted relationship to bend and adapt to the data.
+Although the relationship between house_age and unit_price is now non-linear, the model remains a linear regression model because it is linear in the parameters (\(b_0\), \(b_1\), and \(b_2\)).
+As a result, the coefficients can still be estimated using ordinary least squares.

-Now that we have seen how polynomial regression can capture non-linear relationships while preserving the linear modeling framework, we turn to its practical implementation in R. In the next section, we will fit polynomial regression models, interpret their output, and compare their performance to simpler linear models.
+Having established the motivation for non-linear regression, we now turn to the practical implementation of polynomial regression in R. In the next section, we fit polynomial models, interpret their coefficients, and compare their performance to simpler linear alternatives.

 10.10 Polynomial Regression in Practice

-To illustrate polynomial regression, we use the house dataset from the liver package.
-This dataset includes housing prices and features such as age, proximity to public transport, and local amenities.
-Our goal is to model unit.price (price per unit area) as a function of house.age and compare the performance of simple linear and polynomial regression.
+To illustrate polynomial regression in practice, we use the house dataset from the liver package.
+This dataset contains information on housing prices and related features, including the age of the property.
+Our objective is to model unit_price (price per unit area) as a function of house_age and to compare a simple linear model with a polynomial alternative.

-First, we load the dataset and examine its structure:
+We begin by loading the dataset and inspecting its structure:

 data(house)